Welcome to the podcast of Load Caesars for, what are we, Thursday?

 So Jewish citizens also have to have an ID card.

-The state is much less severe towards them because it's a openly ethnonationalist state.
+The state is much less severe towards them because it's an openly ethno-nationalist state, proudly so.

-So it's not to say that it shouldn't be is considered genocidal.
+to counter that as considered genocidal so it's not to say that it shouldn't be is considered genocidal in their case, weirdly not in ours interesting Yes.

 Anyway.

-And Tony Blair has pretty excellent relationship with all of these tech technology companies.
+And Tony Blair has pretty excellent relationship with all of these technology companies.

-Um there's the Tony Blair website that I that I had, which never mind.
+There's the Tony Blair website that I had, which never mind.

-When you go into the UAE, your cell phone is under surveillance, your movement is under surveillance.
+When you go into the UAE, your cell phone is under surveillance.

-Everything that you do is perfectly seen at all times by the state, to the extent that in 2012, when the Israelis executed a hit against one of Hamas financiers, um it took the UAE twenty-four hours to identify each and every single member of a 34-man team, Israeli man and woman, Israeli hit team, along with their passports, when they entered, which flights were they on and when did they leave?
+Everything that you do is perfectly seen at all times by the state to the extent that in 2012, when the Israelis executed a hit against one of one Hamas financier, it took the UAE 24 hours to identify each and every single member of a 34-man team, Israeli man and woman, Israeli HIIT team, along with their passports, when they entered, which flights were they on, and when did they leave?

 Because the surveillance system is so comprehensive.

-And the fact that Larry Ellison, I I've heard objections to this.
+And the fact that Larry Ellison, I've heard objections to this.

-Precisely just have the authority to kill me.
+It just has the authority to kill me.

 It does that by accident.